syncfusion-content/winui-docs/winui/Ribbon/Simplified-Layout.md

 ## Display mode

 Syncfusion Ribbon control provides a minimized and adorner state.
-By enabling `AllowMinimize` property we can toggle between normal and minimized state.
+Enable the `AllowMinimize` property to toggle between normal and minimized state.

 {% tabs %}
 {% highlight xaml %}